Natalia Puziricova

 One of our latest projects.

-The contemporary house with laconic planken and brick tile finishes.
-The combination is so good-looking and widely used that it could be considered a well-established classic.
-The wide balcony band and stoneware plinth enhance the building's horizontal lines, and the The intricate lighting system with different scenarios accentuates the geometric volume.
+A contemporary house with clean planken and brick tile finishes.
+The combination looks so good and is so widely used that it could be considered a well-established classic.
+The wide balcony band and stoneware plinth reinforce the building's horizontal lines, while the intricate lighting system, with its different scenarios, accentuates the geometric volume.

 Nicole Climanova